LexusDjjj/LexusDjjj/README.md

 - 👋 Hi, I’m Jiang Junjie
 - 👀 I’m interested in python,c++,r and c programming language
-- 🌱 I’m currently learning r,some popular technologies and language programming.
+- 🌱 I’m currently learning some popular technologies and language programming,such as r,and more instruments to assist me in my work and study.
 - 💞️ I’m looking to create some value by codes.
 - 📫 You can email me by LexusDjjj@outlook.com